mmikowski/powercss/README.md

 When we open `pcss._example001_.html` in a modern browser, we should multiple boxes that have been styled according to the **cascade**.
-We can view the generated CSS in the browser using the development tools and modify it as if we had written it ourselves.
+We can view the generated CSS in the browser using the development tools and modify it as if we had written it ourselves:
-Here it is formated with a few comments:

     /* Begin _base_ style */
     body {
       display     : block;
       box-sizing  : border-box;
       padding     : 2rem;